 You want to advertise for the most competitive keywords on Google Ads, which are relevant to your business.
 If you are still digging for gold and hoping to find those hidden gems with high search volume and low competition, you could be digging forever.
 In 2018, most of the high-quality keywords are already found and being used.
-So, unfortunately, you do need to pay to play, however with the right strategy in place on Ads – you could spend much less than your competitors for that same keyword.
+So, unfortunately, you do need to pay to play, however you can use a Google keyword traffic tool to put the right strategy in place on Ads – you could spend much less than your competitors for that same keyword.

 Here is how to do it: